 The service also works with Health & Community Services to assist with timely discharges from hospital, and transfers from people's homes to other community venues.

 Staff at the Extra Care Housing Schemes, in collaboration with Contact Cares, will work with individuals to support and plan their return home or transfer to longer term care services.
-This will be with a maximum time period of six weeks.

 Referrals are taken through the Contact Cares Centre on 01744 676767.